dahem-mtr/edarah-admin-template/README.md

 ## edarah | admin-template

 Simple and responsive using html , css ,ssas and js

-With support for right-to-left direction and night mode
+build with  Bootstrap 5 With support for right-to-left direction and night mode

-## Demo
+## Preview

 https://edarah.netlify.app